almostearthling/when-command-testsuite/ROADMAP.md

 * Fancy output
 * Progress bars for lengthy operations
 * Documentation (`README.md`)
+* Option for machine readable output plus exit status
+* Option for no output, just exit status

 ## 2) Goals for When 0.9.0-rc.1

-* Option for machine readable output
+**All goals for When 0.9.0-rc.1 have been reached**

 ## 3) Goals for When 1.0.0